Hiking and Mud Season: Caring for our trails when they are most vulnerable

 Maintaining SLA Trails: The Labor of Love

 Trails take a lot of work to maintain.
 Over many years, countless volunteer hours and financial resources have helped maintain the Old Bridle Path up West Rattlesnake in Holderness.
 This popular trail experiences an estimated 30,000 hikers per year.
 Without regular maintenance, such a popular trail would experience massive erosion, widening, and ultimately complete destruction.
 On Rattlesnake, the SLA has coordinated trail crews to reroute trails, create stone and wooden steps, and construct waterbars to control both traffic and water flow.
-These massive efforts, in combination with regular maintenance efforts performed by volunteers—maintaining waterbars to move water off the trail and brushing in trails to reduce trail creation and widening—mean the Old Bridle Path can handle the high traffic it sees year-round.
+These massive efforts, in combination with regular maintenance efforts performed by volunteers—maintaining drainage structures to move water off the trail and brushing in trails to reduce trail creation and widening—mean the Old Bridle Path can handle the high traffic it sees year-round.

 Without this labor of love, trails widen, compact, and erode.
 This impacts the vegetation, habitat, and wildlife in areas adjacent to the trail.
 Erosion contributes sediment and nutrient input into streams and ultimately larger bodies of water downstream.

 Many hikers access the trails to experience the beauty of the nature around them, unaware their hiking habits may be compromising the health of the areas where they hike.
 What can hikers and walkers do to protect the trails they love?
 Avoiding hiking during mud season best protects our trails.
-Usually waiting just a week or two is sufficient time to let trails dry out.
 However, if avoidance is not an option, hikers first must be prepared for the varied conditions they might experience on the trails.
-Hiking boots, gaiters, and traction devices are important to maintain dry feet and grip in mud and ice.
+Hiking boots, gaiters, and foot traction devices are important to maintain dry feet and grip in mud and ice.
 Second, hikers should walk through icy and muddy areas instead of around them.
 This will prevent trail widening and compaction.